 He currently heads the “Circle of Friends”, an LA based jazz group that features some of the most outstanding musicians on the scene.
 He is also a member of the “Los Angeles Jazz Orchestra Unlimited,” headed by Jazz legend Kenny Burrell.

-The Billy Mitchell Group has appeared at many international festivals including the Monterey Jazz Festival, Playboy Jazz Festival, Heineken World Music Festival, International Jazz Festival, Pori Jazz Festival, Sedona Jazz on the Rocks, and countless club appearances.
+Mitchell has performed at many international music festivals, and countless club appearances.
 His solo career has included appearances in film, most notably Clint Eastwood’s “Bird.”
-In 1999 America West Airlines awarded Mitchell the Jazz For The Next Generation Award for his continued work with young musicians.
 His work as a clinician has centered on his book, “The Gigging Musician” (Backbeat Books) based on interviews and his articles as a writer for Gig Magazine.

 In 2002 Billy founded The Scholarship Audition Performance Preparatory Academy (SAPPA).
 This program is designed to increase participation of inner-city students in music and arts scholarship competitions.
 He is a founder and current director of the Watts-Willowbrook Conservatory and Youth Symphony.
 Click here to Check out The SAPPA Program